 Because people browsing in the Display Network or on Youtube aren't actively searching for something you offer (and instead are members of an audience based on what machine learning has determined they're interested in), the intent here is much less refined.

-Search ads show up as a block of text with a clickable headline (AKA a search result on Google, at the top or bottom of the page).
+Search ads are text-based with a clickable headline (AKA a search result on Google, at the top or bottom of the page).

 On the other hand, a display ad is an image ad that may show up in the headers, footers, margins, or as pop-ups on Display Network websites.